How are you at following recipes to the letter? Me? Incapable. This is how this Instant Pot All-in-One Lamb Shanks recipes came about.

 Instructions

-- Press the Sauté button and add the oil, when it starts getting hot, add the lamb shanks and brown all over, this takes about 10 minutes (if you’re short of time you could skip this step but it does help with flavour).
+- Press the Sauté button (or equivalent) and add the oil, when it starts getting hot, add the lamb shanks and brown all over, this takes about 10 minutes (if you’re short of time you could skip this step but it does help with flavour).

 - Remove the lamb shanks and add the garlic, shallots, carrots and baby new potatoes, fry for about 5 minutes, then deglaze with a bit of the red wine and a wooden spoon.
 To deglaze just scrape the bottom of the pot with the wooden spoon to remove any burnt on bits.